justinnobledev/cs2-mapchooser/README.md

 Fixed RTV number being wrong due to cs2 bug
 Fixed some config values not being read in properly Fixed infinite RTV after RTV starts
-1.2.5
+Fixed mapchooser.prefix not ending with {default} and coloring the wrong things 1.2.5
 Added new translation for when someone rtv and for when it becomes enabled Made the time limit enforced an optional config value